-Le Festival de films One World réunit des cinéastes, militants, étudiants et membres du public préoccupés par les questions de droits de la personne et de la viabilité de l'environnement.
+Le Festival du film One World réunit des cinéastes, militants, étudiants et membres du public préoccupés par les questions de droits de la personne et de la viabilité de l'environnement.
 Le Festival offre de projection de documentaires, de discussions, de séances de questions et réponses avec des cinéastes, de kiosques et de présentations par des ONG.

-The One World Film Festival is currently seeking submissions of documentary films and videos for its 24th edition.
+The One World Film Festival (OWFF) is currently seeking submissions of documentary films and videos for its 2014 edition.

 The OWFF brings together regional and international documentary films and their makers, as well as representatives from a range of NGOs and organizations concerned about global issues and environmental sustainability.
-The festival will be held in September 2013 in Ottawa.
+The 25th annual festival will be held September 25-26 and October 2-3 in Ottawa.

-The Festival is currently seeking submissions of documentaries on topics such as human rights, social justice, globalization, and the environment.
-Films of any length created in the past 2 years may be submitted for consideration.
+The festival is seeking submissions of documentaries on topics such as human rights, social justice, globalization, and the environment.
+Feature length and short films of any length created in the past 2 years may be submitted for consideration.
 There are no submission fees.
 Screening fees will be paid for all selected films.
-Ottawa/Gatineau filmmakers are strongly encouraged to send in their work.
+Ottawa/Gatineau filmmakers are also strongly encouraged to send in their work.

 Preview DVDs can be mailed or *hand-delivered to:

 323 Chapel Street, 3rd Floor

 Office Hours: 12:30pm – 4:30pm (Mon. – Fri.)

 The deadline for submissions is June 30th 2014.

 For more information, contact Zoë Mallett at firstname.lastname@example.org